nielspeter/aish/README.md

 ### Coding Assistance

 Request a Rust project to fetch stock prices, and AIsh will:
-1. Check if Rust is installed (installing it if necessary).
+1. Check if Java is installed (installing it if necessary).
 2. Create the project files.
 3. Write and execute the code.
 4. Iterate until the task is complete.